daniloc/MyFirstECS/README.md

 Issues and PRs are welcome.
 This is technically my _third_ ECS exploration since Vision Pro delivered, I'm sure there are ways to improve.

+## More visionOS projects

+[PlanePlopper](https://github.com/daniloc/PlanePlopper): 3 method API for persistently anchoring entities to WorldAnchors.

+[GeometryLink](https://github.com/daniloc/GeometryLink): Stream a Blender mesh to Vision Pro and play with it.

 **Want help with a visionOS project?
 [Hit me up](https://visionprototypes.com).**